 Before you head out the door in shorts and a t-shirt check the weather.
 Whilst you’ll get warm from physical excertion, the wind caused by riding at speed makes it pretty chilly.
 For the winter you’ll want lots of layers.
 Think gloves, thick winter cycling socks and a hat to wear under your helmet.

 The clothing you decide to wear is a personal choice.
 Some commuters will lean towards wearing plain clothes whilst others will decide to wear lycra cycling kit and clipped in shoes.
 No matter what you wear, comfort is key, so layers that are light and breathable will feel most comfortable.

 Another tip would be to have a good quality pannier or rucksack to transport your work gear in.
 You'll want it to be big enough to fit a spare change of clothes and some shower gel to freshen up with at work.
 If your workplace doesn't have a shower, try dry shampoo or wet wipes which are a tried and tested way to get yourself ready for the day!

 It's time to ride!
+There's no better way to try out commuting than getting stuck into the action.
+Riding on the road can be intimidating at first, but your confidence will soon grow with more experience.
 When cycling on the road you should use hand signals to indicate which way you're turning and stick to bike lanes where possible.
-Riding on the road can be intimidating at first, but your confidence will soon grow with more experience.
-If you want to brush up on the higheway code, check out Laka's own guide to The Highway Code for Cyclists.
+If you want to brush up on the highway code, check out Laka's own guide to The Highway Code for Cyclists.
 On top of that, a decent set of lights, like these from Beryl, will keep you visible both in the day and at night!